srk810/AZ-220-Microsoft-Azure-IoT-Developer/readme.md

 # AZ-220: Microsoft Azure IoT Developer - BETA

-*Please note: Course is in Beta stage and labs are in the process of review in work in progress.*
+*Please note: Course is in Beta stage and labs are in the process of review in work in progress.
+Be sure to review the known issues below before filing a new issue.
+Thanks!*

 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)